fydemy/nextion/README.md

    title: "Home"
    description: "We are a community-driven initiative focused on open-source software engineering and e-learning."
    ```
+3. Google analytics integrated with custom event!
-3. Responsive in any devices
+4. Responsive in any devices
-4. Provided plain-styled design with `TailwindCSS` and `Lucide-react` which make it easy to modify and improve based on your needs.
+5. Provided plain-styled design with `TailwindCSS` and `Lucide-react` which make it easy to modify and improve based on your needs.

 ## ✅ Upcoming features

-- [x] Synchronize Next and Notion directory structure routing

-- [x] Metadata fetching and setup per page

-- [x] Blog feature

-- [x] Caching and ISR

-- [x] Provide stying templates (1)
+- [x] Provide more stying templates (1)
 - [ ] Bash scripting for configuration and setup

 ## ❌ Issues